FurkanAlpEsen/Flask-Track-Service/README.md

 ##Extra
-The program contains all the details in the specified document.
+-The program contains all the details in the specified document.
+-While normally only the genre can be searched, it is also possible to search by the singer.
+The singers' IDs have already been taken from the system.
+The singers whose ID is not obtained from the API will return a blank screen as a result of the search.
+The song categories and the information about those genres are taken from the genres.json file.

 ## Packages
 Python Packages: